CelineChiLamNg/tech_mental_health/README.md

 # Recommendations

 # Improvements

-todo:
+1. For section 3, preparing the answers for the questions, I could create one only dataset with 12 columns, instead of 12 datasets.

+TODO:
 pick important questions - questions present in all 5 surveys so we can compare.
-3. rn cleaning up odd replies from users need to calculate available_data for all 12 questions and visualize in barplots need to treat outliers visualize the distribution of the answers for each question
+3. rn cleaning up odd replies from users \ need to calculate available_data for all 12 questions and visualize in barplots need to treat outliers visualize the distribution of the answers for each question